avides/actions-project-version-check/README.md

 # actions-project-version-check

 This action checks if the project version has been updated in your pull request.
-The action will request the file content (from file with name from envrionment variable `file-to-check`) from the pull request target branch and parse the project version.
+The action will request the file content (file with name from envrionment variable `file-to-check`) from the pull request target branch and parse the project version.
 After that the local project version will be checked against the targets one with [semver-diff](https://www.npmjs.com/package/semver-diff).
-If the result is `undefined`, the action fail.
+If the result is `undefined`, the action fails.

 Currently supported are `pom.xml`, `package.json` and `version.txt`.